 For most marketers, your website has one primary goal: conversion.
 All other efforts, from building a social media following to raising brand awareness are really branches of the conversion tree.
 While each marketing performance metric is important in its own right, at the end of the day it’s your conversion rate that matters most.
-How can you improve online conversion rates?
+How can you improve conversion rates online?
 There’s no single quick fix, but here are five proven tips to help you get started.
 Take a moment to record the current rates of your most important conversion points.
-Then adopt these strategies, track your results, and watch your conversion rates rise.
+Then adopt these strategies, track your results, and watch as you improve conversion rates.

-Run the test for at least a week to see which page results in a higher conversion percentage.
+Run the test for at least a week to see which page results in an increased conversion rate.
 Then nix the loser, find another variable, and conduct your next A/B test to improve conversion rates even more.
 Remember, you can run an infinite number of tests, but only test one variable change at a time.

 Test the readability score of each page on your website.
-Believe it or not, even tech giants and B2B moguls should try to keep their reading comprehension levels under the 8th grade standard.
-Though visitors may still be able to understand tougher reads, clear, concise writing will definitely improve the conversion rate of any website.
+Believe it or not, even tech giants and B2B moguls should try to keep their reading comprehension levels under the 8th-grade standard.
+Though visitors may still be able to understand tougher reads, clear, concise writing will definitely improve conversion rates for any website.
 Avoid using overly technical terms to explain your product or service.
 Simple language typically works best and keeps the reader more engaged.

 Extensions like Yoast or programs like Microsoft Word can help you locate lengthy sentences and passive tenses.
 Spotting “difficult” words is harder.
 Try this trick: search for “ion” and “ent” on each page.
 These words have a Latin origin and are good candidates for replacement.
 Style expert William Zinsser explains why: